Ja'Marr Chase Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Chase's 65 receiving yards in his single career matchup against the Steelers are 5.5 more than his over/under for Sunday's game.
+- Chase put up 65 receiving yards in his one career matchup against the Steelers, 5.5 more than his over/under in Sunday's game.

 Recent Performances

-- In last week's outing against the Raiders, Chase was targeted six times, totaling 32 yards on three receptions while scoring one touchdown.
+- Against the Raiders last week, Chase was targeted six times and totaled 32 yards on three receptions while scoring one touchdown.

-- During his last three games, Chase has caught 12 passes on 28 targets for 113 yards and two touchdowns, averaging 37.7 yards per game.
+- Chase has 12 catches on 28 targets for 113 yards and two touchdowns over his last three outings, averaging 37.7 yards per game.

 Chase's Cincinnati Teammates